Gerard O'Brien (judge)

-Gerard O'Brien (born 14 November 1964) is an Irish judge and lawyer who served as a Judge of the Circuit Court from 2015 to 2024.
+Gerard O'Brien (born 14 November 1964) is an Irish lawyer and former judge who served as a Judge of the Circuit Court from 2015 to 2024.
 Prior to his appointment, he was state solicitor for North Tipperary and practiced as a solicitor in Thurles.
 He was formerly a secondary school teacher and a local politician.

 In December 2023, he was found guilty of attempted rape and sexual assault.
 He resigned as a judge the following month.

 Early life

 O'Brien was born in 1964.
 He was born without arms and with one leg as a result of the thalidomide drug.
 A documentary on RTÉ Radio 1 in 1992 profiled O'Brien and his mother and their experiences of his disability.
 He attended University College Dublin, from where he graduated in 1986 with a law degree.
 He later obtained a higher diploma in education in 1987 and master of law in criminology and criminal justice in 2012 from UCD.

 He was a secondary school teacher in a Dublin school during the 1990s.
 He founded Phoenix Productions, a youth musical theatre group in Thurles, in 1998.